 The EC reports to the Dean of the Graduate College.
-It includes at least seven members of the Neuroscience GIDP faculty, including the chairperson, the PI of the training grant, and one GIDP student.
+It includes at least seven members of the Neuroscience GIDP faculty, including the chairperson, a vice-chair, the PI of the training grant (if applicable), and one GIDP student.
 The chairperson of the Neuroscience GIDP also chairs the EC (see bylaws of the program for details).
 The EC is assisted by the Graduate Program Coordinator.